 Information in Section 3 - Palm Oil and Certified Palm Oil Production - is a mandatory declaration in your ACOP.
 This includes volume, to enable the RSPO to accurately calculate production uptake on a member, sector and total level.
 ACOP reports without reported volume data will be considered incomplete and will not be accepted.

 3.1 Total Crude Palm Oil produced (tonnes)

-Countries/Regions Tonnes
+Tonnes

-Malaysia 0.00
+0.00

-Indonesia 0.00
+0.00

-Latin America 0.00
+0.00

-Africa 0.00
+0.00

-Rest of the World 0.00
+0.00

-Total 0.00
+0.00

 3.2 CSPO sold as RSPO certified